ducanhpham0312/zeevision/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe this issue template's purpose here.
+about: A standard issue template for any issues, with Description and DoD.
 title: ''
 labels: ''
 assignees: ''